lolopinto/ent/docs/docs/core-concepts/context.md

 Since we implement [context-caching](/docs/core-concepts/caching), we want to make sure that any data cached in one request is not inadvertently served incorrectly in a different request.

-The default generated graphql handler helps with that:
+The default generated GraphQL handler helps with that:

 ```ts title="src/graphql/index.ts"
 //...